Last Updated: March 22, 2023 by Flora Gibbins

 The first thing to consider is to avoid overfeeding your guppies to prevent health complications.
 Guppies have a high appetite, which may tempt you to feed them more.

 To combat overfeeding, follow a 5-minute rule.
-Give your guppies the amount they can only consume in a span of 5-minute.
-If you go to the aquarium after 5-minutes and still find some food, you should extract it.
+Give your guppies the amount they can only consume in a span of 5 minutes.
+If you go to the aquarium after 5 minutes and still find some food, you should go ahead and remove it.

 Excess food will also impact water quality.
 Extra feed and other waste products will soil the aquarium, creating an unhealthy environment.
 Again, overfed fish will excrete more waste, which lowers water quality.

 Common Guppy Diseases

 Guppies get ill just like any other ornamental fish.
 Nevertheless, these species are less susceptible to infections, especially in healthy aquarium conditions.
 But, if their living conditions get compromised, they get stressed and become susceptible to common guppy diseases.

 Ich is a very common parasitic disease that presents as small white dots on the fins and body.
 It can be treated with medication, but prevention is key.
 To prevent ich, maintain clean water, avoid overcrowding the tank, and keep the temperature stable.

 If you notice the white dots on your gup, it’s best to quarantine the infected fish and treat it immediately.